List of Coldplay live performances

 Conversely, the Head Full of Dreams Tour (2016–2017) saw Coldplay perform exclusively at stadiums in every territory outside the United States, which also included arena dates.
 It became one of the highest-grossing concert runs of all time, with over $523 million from 5.38 million tickets sold across 114 nights.
 In February 2016, their Super Bowl 50 halftime show set had the biggest television audience for a group.
 Months later, they headlined Glastonbury for a record fourth time.
 (Note: The achievement was extended to five headline performances in 2024.)
 Everyday Life (2019) was not toured because Coldplay wanted to address environmental concerns.
-The album was instead advertised with charity events and an exclusive live broadcast from YouTube, which was staged at the Amman Citadel.
+The album was instead advertised with charity events and an exclusive live broadcast on YouTube, which was staged at the Amman Citadel.

 In 2021, the band performed at the Brit Awards for an eighth time, breaking the record for most sets at the ceremony.
-The year also saw them uncover the Music of the Spheres World Tour (2022–2027), which featured ecological initiatives to reduce CO_{2} emissions by 50%, compared to their previous concert run.
-Coldplay were credited with ushering into a new era of sustainable touring with the endeavour, becoming "pioneers" for the future of live entertainment.
-The first 223 shows have made over $1.52 billion from 13.1 million tickets sold, making it the most-attended tour of all time and the first by a group to surpass $1 billion.
+That same year, they announced the Music of the Spheres World Tour (2022–2025), which featured ecological initiatives to reduce CO_{2} emissions by 50% in comparison to their previous concert run.
+Coldplay were credited with ushering in a new era of sustainable touring through this venture, becoming pioneers for the future of live entertainment.
+The initial 223 shows generated over $1.52 billion from 13.1 million tickets sold, making it the most-attended tour of all time and the first by a group to surpass $1 billion.
 Publications noticed that they were responsible for boosting local economies as well.
 In 2024, Coldplay were musical guests on Saturday Night Live for the eighth time, a record among international acts.
 Moreover, they have been ranked as one of the highest-earning live music artists in history, collecting more than $2.48 billion from 24.8 million admissions throughout their career (starting from February 2001).